Provably Robust Detection of Out-of-distribution Data (almost) for free: Experiments

 \subsection{Evaluation}

 \paragraph{Setup}

 For OOD evaluation for CIFAR10/100 we use the test sets from CIFAR100/10, SVHN~\cite{SVHN}, the classroom category of downscaled LSUN \cite{lsun} (LSUN\_CR) as well as smooth noise as suggested in \cite{HeiAndBit2019} and described in App.~\ref{App:ExpDetails}.
 For R.ImgNet we use Flowers \cite{nilsback2008automated}, FGVC Aircraft \cite{maji2013fine}, Stanford Cars \cite{krause20133d} and smooth noise as test out-distributions.
 Since the computation of adversarial AUCs (next paragraph) requires computationally expensive adversarial attacks, we restrict the evaluation on the out-distribution to a fixed subset of 1000 images (300 in the case of LSUN\_CR) for the CIFAR experiments and 400 for the R.ImgNet models.
 We still use the entire test set for the in-distribution.
+We also show the results on additional test out-distributions in App.~\ref{App:AddDatasets}.